Did you know?

 How much physical activity do I need?

 Tip: Daily activities can cause salt buildup in your hair.
 To remove salt, shampoo with a mild, pH-balanced product at least once a week.
-For more tips on keeping natural, relaxed, or braided hairstyles looking good during and after exercise, check out Hair Care Tips for Sisters On The Move.
-See the Resources section for a website link.
+For more tips on keeping natural, relaxed, or braided hairstyles looking good during and after exercise, check out Hair Care Tips for Sisters On The Move listed in the For More Information section.

 - Add three 10-minute walks to your day, if you can do so safely near your work or home.